• Home

 So I started sanding my heart out.
 I was shocked to see that the center of the dresser side had particle board under the veneer.
 I mean who on earth does that?
 This is a vintage Stanley dresser and I hope I can avoid creating heartache for someone else who is considering redoing a vintage Stanley dresser.

 I was so frustrated that I actually considered tacking a sledgehammer and smashing the thing into a million pieces so I could burn it and start with a new dresser.
 I even searched Facebook Marketplace for a new cheap dresser that I could use instead for that area of our bedroom.
 The fact is though that I love this dresser’s shape and the size is just right for where I need it.
-After letting it marinated in my head for a bit and visiting my favorite furniture websites, I got some inspiration and hoped that I could turn it around again even if I had originally not planned to paint it again.
+After letting it marinate in my head for a bit and visiting my favorite furniture websites, I got some inspiration and hoped that I could turn it around again even if I had originally not planned to paint it again.

 My light bulb moment